jjliewie/jjliewie/README.md

 ### hi!

-I'm Julie, and I'm a highschool student.
+I'm jjliewie, and I'm a highschool student.

 Most of my repositories are private & I've only been using github since recently...